 The reality many gun owners think they see is that an overreaching government trying to take away their firearms is dangerous.
 Furthermore, this would lead to a vulnerability that would be insurmountable if not taken seriously.
 So call it paranoia, but understand it's an important concern to many people.

 Even if this idea is simple paranoia, I hope you can see trying to dismiss it will never work on someone feeling this way.

 Why do people hunt?
 For many, it's a tradition that goes back generations.
-Many of us never question our families traditions and simply carry them on.
-Aside of this idea, there are many reasons hunting is tradition.
-Hunting can be a test of skill, and was even more so hundreds of years ago.
+Many of us never question our families' traditions and simply carry them on.
+Aside from this idea, there are many reasons hunting is a tradition.
+Hunting can be a test of skill and was even more so hundreds of years ago.
 Hunting is a step toward emergency preparedness.
-If for some reason you were unable to reach a store, or society really had a breakdown, being able to hunt is a quick efficient way to find food.
-Lots of it.
+If, for some reason, you were unable to reach a store or society really had a breakdown, being able to hunt is a quick, efficient way to find food—lots of it.

-Assuming it's done in a safe way, who am I to tell anyone they cannot use a gun for fun?
+Assuming it's done safely, who am I to tell anyone they cannot use a gun for fun?

 © 2017 kwade tweeling